hash-bang/async-chainable/README.md

 .limit()
 --------
 Restrict the number of defer operations that can run at any one time.

+	limit() // Allow unlimited parallel / defer functions to execute at once after this chain item limit(Number) // Restrict the number of parallel / defer functions after this chain item

 This function can be used in the pipeline as many times as needed to change the limit as we work down the execution chain.

 	asyncChainable()